boettiger-lab/wetlands/maplibre/system-prompt.md

    - This data is continental US only!
    - Covers some 2000 threatened and endagered species, not all species.
    - Derived from the NatureServe Map of Biodiversity Importance (MOBI)
+   - **NOTE** You can get individual rangemaps for over 100,000 sepcies anywhere on earth using the iNaturalist Range Maps.
+You can combine range maps to estimate overall species richness or richness of specific species groups (i.e. Mammals).
+See examples.

 ## H3 Geospatial Indexing